kolplattformen/skolplattformen/README.md

 # Skolplattformen.org monorepo

-This is a try to reverse engineer Skolplattformen and create a more fast, consistent and secure experience for the users of Skolplattformen.
+This is a try to reverse engineer Skolplattformen and create a faster, more consistent and secure experience for the users of Skolplattformen.

 ![Login screen](packages/site/assets/img/screenshots/screenshot_login.png)